Vasu-Eranki/DenoisingDepthImages/docs/proposal.md

 <ins>Resources</ins>
 - RGB-D Sensor &#8594; Time of Flight Sensor &#8594; Intel RealSense L515 (LiDAR based)
-- CUDA and CuDNN compatible GPU's for accelerating training (For speedy training minimum is an Nvidia A100)
+- CUDA and CuDNN compatible GPU's for accelerating training (An Nvidia A100 is recommended for speedy training)
     - Minimum 8 GB of RAM to process data locally
     - Hardware requirements are being met by Google Colab